-Given all the other nonsense floating around social media, I shouldn’t be surprised at seeing this old item resurrected and circulating about yet another way that dentists allegedly rip off the public: wisdom teeth extractions.
+Given all the other nonsense floating around social media, I’m not surprised to see this item circulating how dentists allegedly rip off the public: wisdom teeth extractions.
 So let’s talk about the following questions, then cover the answers.
 Unlike most of my articles, this is going to be a lot of LISTS!
 I’ve also included a sampling of x-rays taken in my office within just the last few weeks as examples of many of these situations.
 At the end of the article, I’ll also provide a short debunking of the nonsense in this article that occasionally floats around FB and Twitter: Wisdom Teeth Dental Scam & Why You Need Your Wisdom Teeth (hint: you really don’t).

 Why Should Wisdom Teeth be Removed?